koba-jon/pytorch_cpp/View_Synthesis/NeRF/README.md

 #### Setting

-Please prepare RGB or grayscale images that can be read by OpenCV, and 16-dimensional (flattened 4x4 matrix) camera pose parameters in text files.
+Please prepare RGB or grayscale images that can be read by OpenCV, and 16-dimensional (flattened 4x4 matrix) camera pose parameters in text files.<br>
 Also, all data must be paired images with matching file name excluding extension.

 - Example: 000000.txt